brianvanburken/brianvanburken.github.io/_posts/2019-05-01-solving-challenges-with-elixirs-compile-time-function.md

 end
 {% endprism %}

-Following this, we can try out our module in the Elixir REPL (Read-Evaluate-Print Loop) called IEx (Interactive Elixir) and give it a valid DNA nucleotide.
+Following this, we can try out our module in the Elixir REPL called IEx and give it a valid DNA nucleotide.
 As can be seen below, this returns the correct corresponding RNA nucleotide:

 {% prism elixir %}
 iex> import_file("rna.ex")